 “How long did it take to find that out, genius?”
 I said sarcastically.

 “Geez, no need to be rude.
 Anyways I am taking that as a yes,” she said slowly comming down from sugar high from the very sugary cereal.
 The kind that she had was honestly too sweet for me.

 “You know eventually that is going to rot your teeth” I said as grace placed her dishes in the sink.
 She stuck her tongue out at me and walked away to get dressed.

 “Kiddo, pack up your backpack and let’s hit the road!” yelled mom from the other room.

 “Already done!”
 I exclaimed while putting my half eaten cereal in the sink.
 I know it is bad to waste food but what was I going to do.
 Strain the extremely soggy cereal?
 Anyways, I got in the car and we were off.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, SketchninjaWrite a Review